 Your baby could develop behaviour problems or a stress-related disease when they get older.
 Meanwhile, toxic stress can shorten a person's lifespan.

-You can reduce your baby's risk of producing excess cortisol by holding and carrying your baby early in their infancy.
+You can reduce your baby's risk of producing excess cortisol by holding and carrying your baby from early in their infancy.

 One of the benefits of carrying a newborn is reduced colic risk as well.
 Babywearing can keep your baby calm, and human contact can help them cry less as well.